Lynjah/FitnessTracker/Database/README.md

 CREATE SCHEMA App AUTHORIZATION dbo;
 GO
 ```
-If a database with the name "Fitness" already exists then it will be removed before created a new "Fitness" database.
+If a database with the name "Fitness" already exists then it will be removed before creating a new "Fitness" database.
 The Schema "App" is created which will hold the first databases of the FTA.

-## Create Database Tables
+## User Table
 ```sql
 -- Create Tables
 CREATE TABLE App.Users